svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 me quite a bit.
 However, writing this in C rather than, I think it was, Javascript introduces some extra complexities.
-One big difference is that it seems to be possible in javascript to create functions on the fly, which I guess is "impossible" in C (if you dont have some kind of a JIT compilation library in there as well).
+One big difference is that it seems to be possible in javascript to create functions on the fly, which I guess is "impossible" in C (if you don't have some kind of a JIT compilation library in there as well).
 This is a feature that seems to be quite handy when creating a so-called continuation.